Masked Singer fans stunned as Shirley Ballas unveiled as Rat: 'This is the most shook I've ever been'

-Viewers of The Masked Singer were left stunned as the identity of Rat was revealed tonight (January 13).
+Viewers of The Masked Singer were left stunned as the identity of Rat was revealed on Saturday night (January 13).

 While fans of the guessing game are good at guessing the celebrities’ identities, they were left completely shocked as Shirley, 63, was completely off their radar.